Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Methodology

+Additionally, we included two supplementary variables, self-declared gender and age group, to examine associations between interviewees’ demographic characteristics and the textual units they produced.
+In practice, we created a contingency table with the dense words and the supplementary variables as columns, and textual units as rows.
+This table served as input for the MCA, which was performed using the \textit{Prince} library \citep{Halford2024}.\endnote{https://maxhalford.github.io/prince}

+Subsequently, we used the low-dimensional MCA representation as input for cluster analysis.
+Clustering was performed using the greedy K-means++ algorithm implemented in \textit{Scikit-learn} \citep{Pedregosa2011},\endnote{https://scikit-learn.org} with Silhouette analysis used to determine the optimal number of clusters.
+Once the clusters were identified and positioned within the factorial plane, we proceeded with their interpretation.
+Cultural repertoires are conceptualized under the hypothesis that the identified clusters organize cultural patterns that cut across individual interviewees’ speech.
+As a result, each cluster constitutes a specific cultural repertoire in terms of ETA shared among several interviewees.
+We analyzed the repertoires in order of prevalence, starting with those covering the largest proportion of textual units.

 The first level of the repertoire analysis consists of interpreting the relationships between its dense words.
-This is done by first selecting the most specific dense words in each repertoire.
-In order to do that, we performed for each dense word a two-sided Pearson's $\chi^2$ test with Yates's correction for continuity, where the null hypothesis ($H_0$) is that the frequency of a dense word is the same within and outside the repertoire's textual units.
-Thanks to this, we have been able to identify the dense words which most characterize a cultural repertoire.
-We then proceeded with the interpretation stage only considering the first five words for each repertoire in order of estimated $\chi^2$ statistic, and for which the null hypothesis is rejected ($\alpha = 0.05)$.
+This involved first identifying the most specific dense words within each repertoire.
+To this end, we conducted a two-sided Pearson’s $\chi^2$ test with Yates’s continuity correction for each dense word, implemented in \textit{Scipy} \citep{virtanen2020},\endnote{https://scipy.org} where the null hypothesis assumed that the frequency of a dense word did not differ between textual units inside and outside a given repertoire.

+Similarly, we conducted additional analyses to examine associations between demographic variables and cluster membership.
+We conducted $\chi^2$ tests\endnote{We applied Fisher’s Exact test where necessary to ensure statistical validity across small samples.} to examine the relationship between gender and cluster membership, between age group and cluster membership, and additionally conducted post-hoc analyses to identify the specific categories driving the overall significance.
+Through these analyses, we identified the dense words and demographic variables that most strongly characterize each cultural repertoire.
+We then proceeded to the interpretive stage, considering only the five most characteristic dense words for each repertoire, ranked by their $\chi^2$ statistic, for which the null hypothesis was rejected ($\alpha = 0.05$).